zsquareplusc/python-embedded-launcher/documentation/bdist_launcher.rst

 Options for ``bdist_launcher`` command::

-    --icon                  filename of icon to use (.ico format) --python-minimal        change the location of the python-minimal directory --extend-sys-path (-p)  add search pattern(s) for files added to sys.path (separated by ";")
+  --icon                  filename of icon to use
+  --python-minimal        change the location of the python-minimal location --extend-sys-path (-p)  add search pattern(s) for files added to sys.path
+                          (separated by ";")
-    --wait-at-exit          do not close console window automatically --wait-on-error         wait if there is an exception
+  --wait-at-exit          do not close console window automatically
+  --wait-on-error         wait if there is an exception
+  --bin-dir               put binaries in subdirectory /bin

 These options apply to all created launchers (if more than one is generated).